CharlonTank/elm-bidict/README.md

 The `many-to-*` variants allow you to ask for the reverse mapping (from values to keys) - see the `getReverse` functions.

 There are both a `SeqDict`-using and an `assoc-list`-using variant for each of these.
-The `SeqDict` variants require `comparable` keys and values but preserve insertion order.
-The `Assoc` variants can hold any types but have slightly worse performance characteristics.
+The `SeqDict` variants require `comparable` keys and values and preserve insertion order.
+The `Assoc` variants can hold any types but have slightly worse performance compared to `SeqDict`.

 ### Many to one - BiDict